Fellowship Training Opportunities In Transplant Infectious Diseases

 2799 W. Grand Blvd, Detroit MI 48202

 The Johns Hopkins Comprehensive Transplant and Oncology ID (TOID) Program is accepting applications for rotations of six months or longer duration.
 Johns Hopkins has a comprehensive, cutting-edge transplant program encompassing a broad range of solid organ and HSCT transplants, including composite tissue allotransplantation, haploidentical HSCT, and HLA/ABO-incompatible kidney transplantation.
-The Hopkins Transplant ID Faculty, who include Dr. Kieren Marr (Program Director), Dr. Robin Avery, Dr. Shmuel Shoham, and Dr. Christine Durand, are internationally known for their work in fungal infections, CMV and other viral infections, risks and outcomes, and transplantation in HIV and hepatitis infected recipients.
+The Hopkins Transplant ID Faculty, who include Dr. Robin Avery (Program Director), Dr. Shmuel Shoham, Dr. Christine Durand, Dr. M. Veronica Dioverti Prono, Dr. Nitipong Permpalung, Dr. Andrew Karaba, and Dr. Olivia Kates are internationally known for their work in fungal infections, CMV and other viral infections, COVID-19 in transplant and oncology patients, risks and outcomes, and transplantation in HIV and hepatitis infected recipients.
 Trainees will be exposed to an extraordinary variety of infectious and immunologic issues on a busy inpatient Transplant ID consultation service, with opportunity to participate in outpatient pre-transplant evaluation and continuity clinics.
 Teaching is a top priority for the Hopkins TOID Faculty, who utilize (and have co-authored) the current AST- and IDSA-approved curriculum for Transplant ID training.
 There are ample opportunities to do translational and clinical research for motivated fellows who would like to stay in program for a longer duration (up to 2 years).

 The program is considered ACGME- equivalent.
 Applicants should be current or past fellows in good standing in an ACGME-accredited Infectious Disease Fellowship Program.

-Important aspects of basic science relevant to transplantation immunology and infectious disease.
-They will participate in a clinical/basic science research project and will contribute to peer-reviewed publications.
-Additional research training is available for interested fellows.
+- Important aspects of basic science relevant to transplantation immunology and infectious disease.

-Applicants can send a CV, statement of career goals, and at least two letters of recommendation by September 1 prior to the year of the fellowship start date to:
+Applicants can send a CV, a brief statement of career goals, and at least two letters of recommendation by September 1 prior to the year of the fellowship start date to:

 Jay A. Fishman, M.D.